-But when your kitchen is inside and the party is outside, you can start to feel a little separate from the action.
-Everyone’s around the table or mingling on the patio while you’re indoors, grabbing more ice or dressing the salad.
+But when your kitchen is inside—and the warm weather outside—you can start to feel a little separate from the action.
+The family’s gathered around the patio, or playing cornhole on the lawn, while you’re indoors, grabbing (more) ice or dressing the salad.
 It’s these moments that inspire a common condition known as “Outdoor Kitchen Jealousy.”

 Yes, I would like to live on the French Riviera.
 And yes, this is the kitchen I would like to cook in every day.
 The natural fiber roof and the window in the wall help to make this kitchen outdoorsy in the most chic way.
 I can almost feel the warm breeze blowing through while a whole fish crisps on the grill….

 What’s sturdier than an entire kitchen setup made up of one solid piece of poured concrete?
 Not sure, to be honest.
 This area could lean totally industrial, but it’s grounded by modern subway tile, mounted antlers, and a smattering of small plants.

 The English countryside never fails to entice.
 Add an al fresco kitchen complete with shuttered French doors, handmade tiles, handwoven jute rug, pink foxglove, and... swoon.

 4. Small Living